 Stations in the lab can host multiple projects with self selected teams

 We continually identify and incorporate new technologies as they become available

 Lab stations are open to internal personnel, partners and guests to investigate how new and existing technologies can be effectively blended together for greater impact

-The STEM Innovation Lab works closely with key partners to conduct short and long term research studies on ideas generated in the lab
+The STEAM Innovation Lab works closely with key partners to conduct short and long term research studies on ideas generated in the lab

-The International Society for Technology in Education (ISTE) creates and shares virtual workshops based on projects and ideas found being explored in the STEM Innovation Lab
+The International Society for Technology in Education (ISTE) creates and shares virtual workshops based on projects and ideas found being explored in the STEAM Innovation Lab

 NSSEC Principal Investigator